Aryalexa/42-b2bRoot/6-Bonus.md

 - A Personal Cloud (Nextcloud or ownCloud)
 - A Game Server (Minecraft, Factorio, etc.)

-I'm going to explain how to do a file server (with vsftpd - easy), a VPN server (with OpenVPN - not as easy) and a version control server (with git - easy).
+I'm going to explain how to do a file server (with vsftpd - easy), a VPN server (with OpenVPN - not as easy) and a version control server (with git - easy, RECOMMENDED).

 #### 🔹 vsftpd (File Server)
 VSFTPD (Very Secure FTP Daemon) is a file server.
-- A file server is dedicated to storing, managing and sharing files and data across a network. t provides centralized storage and access to files and directories for client computers and users within an organization or network.
+- A file server is dedicated to storing, managing and sharing files and data across a network.
+It provides centralized storage and access to files and directories for client computers and users within an organization or network.

 1. Install vsftpd
   ```bash